ConnectNowUK/docs/docs/api-philosophy.md

 | 422 | `BAD REQUEST` | Your request is malformed, data required is missing and/or incorrect
 | 429 | `TOO MANY REQUESTS` | You have exceeded the rate-limiter limits
 | 500 | `INTERNAL SERVER ERROR` | There was a problem with the server - if you encounter this one, please let us know

+More general information about status codes can be found here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Status

 ## Paginated responses